 Over the years United Plantations has actively cooperated with leading agrochemical manufacturers to evaluate a range of herbicidal compounds.

 Arising from the close collaboration with Bayer CropScience a new compound, Indaziflam, with long lasting weed control was extensively tested in our fields and was found to be able to slash the number of herbicide rounds from four rounds a year with the standard herbicide mix to two rounds a year with the Indaziflam combination.
 This confers the clear benefit of almost halving the herbicide input in a field and greatly improving labour productivity where this approach has been adopted.
-Reduction of overall herbicide usage (in mature oil palm planting with the introduction of Indaziflam herbicide in 2016 onwards.
+The introduction of Indaziflam has contributed to reducing the overall herbicide usage per hectare in our Malaysian operations in 2022 but significantly higher rainfall in Indonesian operation has necessitated an increase in herbicide spraying in the past year.

 Below is the statistics of herbicide usage (kg a.i./ha/year) in mature oil palm: